Maikel Garcia Player Props: Royals vs. Rockies

 Maikel Garcia At The Plate

-- In nine games this year, Garcia has picked up an RBI, with more than one RBI once.
+- In 10 games this year, Garcia has picked up an RBI, with more than one RBI once.

-- He has scored a run in seven of 24 games so far this year.
+- He has scored in eight of 25 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.